taleinat/htmldammit/README.rst

 Basic usage
 -----------

-To parse binary HTML content (passing HTTP headers is optional):
+To decode any binary HTML content into unicode (passing HTTP headers is optional):

 .. code:: python